tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/StochasticGradientLangevinDynamics.md

 #### Args:

 * <b>`learning_rate`</b>: Scalar `float`-like `Tensor`.
 The base learning rate for the optimizer.
 Must be tuned to the specific function being minimized.
 * <b>`preconditioner_decay_rate`</b>: Scalar `float`-like `Tensor`.
 The exponential
   decay rate of the rescaling of the preconditioner (RMSprop).
 (This is "alpha" in Li et al. (2016)).
 Should be smaller than but nearly `1` to approximate sampling from the posterior.
 (Default: `0.95`)
 * <b>`data_size`</b>: Scalar `int`-like `Tensor`.
 The effective number of
   points in the data set.
 Assumes that the loss is taken as the mean over a minibatch.
 Otherwise if the sum was taken, divide this number by the batch size.
 If a prior is included in the loss function, it should be normalized by `data_size`.
 Default value: `1`.
 * <b>`burnin`</b>: Scalar `int`-like `Tensor`.
 The number of iterations to collect gradient statistics to update the preconditioner before starting to draw noisy samples.
 (Default: `25`)
 * <b>`diagonal_bias`</b>: Scalar `float`-like `Tensor`.
 Term added to the diagonal of the preconditioner to prevent the preconditioner from degenerating.
   (Default: `1e-8`)
 * <b>`name`</b>: Python `str` describing ops managed by this function.
   (Default: `"StochasticGradientLangevinDynamics"`)
 * <b>`parallel_iterations`</b>: the number of coordinates for which the gradients of the preconditioning matrix can be computed in parallel.
 Must be a positive integer.

 #### Raises:

-* <b>`InvalidArgumentError`</b>: If preconditioner_decay_rate is a `Tensor` not in
+  InvalidArgumentError: If preconditioner_decay_rate is a `Tensor` not in
     `(0,1]`.
-* <b>`NotImplementedError`</b>: If eager execution is enabled.
+  NotImplementedError: If eager execution is enabled.

 #### References